lindseygreenhill/Gov1347/reflection.md

 > - To test how the polls were affected by Corona, you could gather data to test if the response bias meaningfully influenced the polls, but gathering this data retrospectively could be difficult.
 > - Testing the shy Trump theory could also be difficult.
 If one assumes that social pressure is large reason why a voter might not want to admit their intentions to vote for Trump, you could compare polling results in areas that largely favor Biden vs. areas that largely favor Trump, as some have [already done](https://www.pewresearch.org/fact-tank/2020/11/13/understanding-how-2020s-election-polls-performed-and-what-it-might-mean-for-other-kinds-of-survey-work/).
+> - It would be interesting to test why attitudes amongst some minority groups could be changing.
+Some hypothesize that the reason why Hispanic voters in Miami Dade county supported Trump more than expected is because Trump's campaign message worked to show Biden as a catalyst for a more socialist America, which Cubans might oppose for obvious reasons.